Jerome Krase: Academic career

 Professor Krase has been active, presenting papers, in these and many other scholarly organizations such as the European Sociological Association and Eastern Sociological Society.

 Krase has often been invited to lecture and participate in distinguished panels around the globe, such as: conducting a Graduate Visual Sociology Workshop at the Jagiellonian University, Krakow, Poland (2018) and lecturing on Urban Life and Culture at Zhejiang University, Hangzhou, China (2017).

-He gave keynote addresses for: the 2016 Fieldwork Photography Symposium, at the University of Central Lancaster, Preston UK (2016); "Cultural, Architectural Heritage and Social Inclusion," at the Università Suor Orsola Benincasa Naples, Italy (2015); a Doctoral Seminar: “Seeing Inequality,” at Trento University, Italy (2014);
+He gave keynote addresses for the 2016 Fieldwork Photography Symposium, at the University of Central Lancaster, Preston UK (2016); "Cultural, Architectural Heritage and Social Inclusion," at the Università Suor Orsola Benincasa Naples, Italy (2015); a Doctoral Seminar: "Seeing Inequality," at Trento University, Italy (2014);

-Forschungskolleg, Siegen, Germany (2013); "Thematic Doctoral School of Social Sciences," Catholic University of Louvain 2011, Offenes Symposium: Neue Mobilität & Vielfalt Eine Herausforderung für den Umbau der Stadtgesellschaft zur Inclusive City at the University of Siegen, Germany (2013); "Ethnic Crossroads: Visualizing Urban Narratives,” University of Cologne, (2009); and The URC Lent Term seminar Series, London School of Economics and Political Science (2007).
+Forschungskolleg, Siegen, Germany (2013); "Thematic Doctoral School of Social Sciences," Catholic University of Louvain 2011, Offenes Symposium: Neue Mobilität & Vielfalt Eine Herausforderung für den Umbau der Stadtgesellschaft zur Inclusive City at the University of Siegen, Germany (2013); "Ethnic Crossroads: Visualizing Urban Narratives," University of Cologne, (2009); and The URC Lent Term seminar Series, London School of Economics and Political Science (2007).

-Professor Krase has been a frequent Consultant and Tour Leader, for the United States’ State Department, International Visitors Program.
+Professor Krase has been a frequent Consultant and Tour Leader, for the United States' State Department, International Visitors Program.
 In 1983–1995 he was a Guberna¬torial Appointment to the board of directors of the New York Council for the Humanities.

 Public activity

 Professor Krase has long been an Activist and Public Scholar who continues to consult with public and private agencies regarding urban community and cultural diversity issues.

-He has written and photographed widely on urban life and culture and has lectured, exhibited, and conducted research on Urban neighborhoods in the US and abroad.
+He has written and photographed widely on urban life and culture and has lectured, exhibited, and researched Urban neighborhoods in the US and abroad.

 His past, and continuing service, on journal editorial boards, and as a manuscript reviewer for publishers is notable.

 These include the following: American Sociological Review, Visual Studies, The Journal of Video Ethnography, Humanity and Society, International Sociology, Ethnologies, City, Culture and Society, Qualitative Sociology, Ethnologies International Migration Review, Housing, Theory, and Society, Contemporary Sociology, Space and Culture, The Cordoba Foundation Cultures in Dialogue, the University of Minnesota Press, Random House, Columbia University Press, SUNY Albany Press and the University of Manchester Press.

 He has served on many of New York City's community organizations such as the Gowanus Development Corporation, Prospect Lefferts Gardens Association, the American Italian Coalition of Organizations, and TAMKEEN- The Center for Arab American Empowerment.

 He advised the Greenwich Village Society for Historical Preservation, the NYC Controller's Office, and the Brooklyn Economic Development Corporation.

 He was also a member, of the Brooklyn Borough President's Task Force on Equity, (2004–08) and consulted with the New York City Human Rights Commission.